CONDITIONS TREATED

 - At our clinic, we have always approached PCOS/PMOS through a root-cause lens, looking at hormonal, metabolic, reproductive, and lifestyle factors together.
 The updated name acknowledges the important role that insulin resistance, inflammation, stress, and hormonal imbalances play in driving symptoms and reinforces the need for a personalized, whole-person approach to care.

-Do I need a diagnosis before booking?
+Do I need a diagnosis or referral before booking?

-What Does Treatment Look Like?
+What Does Treatment Look Like for PCOS/PMOS?

 - Step 1: Comprehensive Assessment.
 We will review menstrual cycle and ovulation patterns, energy, sleep, digestion, and stress, weight history and metabolic health, current medications, supplements, and previous blood work and imaging.

 - Step 4: Personalized Supplement Support.
-Targeted supplements may be recommended based on your PMOS pattern to support hormone balance, cravings, acne, hair loss, unwanted hair growth, metabolic fatty liver, fatigue, inflammation, indigestion, low mood, mood swings, and/or feelings of overwhelm, ovulation & cycle, fertility, and overall well-being.
-Regular follow-up visits every 4-8 weeks to track your progress, review labs when needed, and refine your treatment plan for lasting results.
+Evidence-based supplements will be recommended based on your PMOS pattern to support insulin resistance, hormone balance, cravings, acne, hair loss, unwanted hair growth, metabolic fatty liver, fatigue, inflammation, indigestion, low mood, mood swings, and/or feelings of overwhelm, ovulation & cycle, fertility, and overall well-being.

 How Long Does It Take to See Results?

-- Cycle regularity: typically 3 to 6 months for consistent ovulation when foundations are in place.
+- Cycle regularity: typically 3 to 6 months for consistent ovulation when foundations are in place

 - Fertility optimization: varies depending on individual circumstances